The following plugin provides functionality available through

 ,'.
 The base directory is the workspace.
 You can only deploy files that are located in your workspace.

-Note: For Java application, usually you should put your war file under the 'webapps' directory.
+Note: For Java application, if you choose WAR deployment, usually you should put your war file under the 'webapps' directory.

 If checked, will skip building docker image and assume it already exists in the registry.